pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 To write vectorized code, several elements are necessary:

-1. **SIMD Instructions**: Using SIMD instructions like AVX for parallel computation.
+1. **SIMD Instructions**: Using SIMD instructions like AVX for parallel computation, including operations like Fused Multiply-Add (FMA) for combining addition and multiplication.
 Learn more about SIMD from `Wikipedia <https://en.wikipedia.org/wiki/SIMD>`_.

 2. **Data Alignment**: Ensuring data is aligned in memory for efficient SIMD processing.
 Check out `Data Alignment <https://en.wikipedia.org/wiki/Data_structure_alignment>`_.